A Royal Palace and a Tragic Death

 Around the time the palace was completed, tensions reached a boil after years of unresolved complaints.
 The Regulators prevented a court from meeting in Hillsborough and attacked court officials.
 In the Spring of 1771, Tryon got permission from the assembly to suppress the rebellion using the existing part-time defense forces called “militia.”

-In March, Tryon writes letters inside to county militia commanders, ordering them to recruit volunteers (see “Tryon’s March” for details).
+In March, Tryon writes letters in the palace to county militia commanders, ordering them to recruit volunteers (see “Tryon’s March” for details).
 He also writes the commander of British forces in North America, Maj.
 Gen. Sir Thomas Gage in New York City, for guns and supplies.
 They arrive at the waterfront by ship in mid-April.

-The two companies march west on Monday, April 24.
-On Wednesday, eleven wagons of flour arrive from Orange County, and four from Rowan.
+The two companies march west the next day after eleven wagons of flour arrive from Orange County, and four from Rowan.
 Both counties, much larger then, were centers of the rebellion.
 Tryon writes about the wagons to Gage and adds with apparent satisfaction, “all which come upwards of 200 Miles from among the Settlements of the Regulators.”
 The next day he rides past you on a white horse toward the army’s rendezvous point at Smith’s Ferry, today’s Smithfield.
 (See “Tryon’s March” for what happens next.)

 Two months pass.
 Tryon returns in triumph late in the evening of Monday, June 24, after leading the army to victory at the Battle of Alamance near modern Burlington.
 The residents wake up, illuminating the town with candle and lantern light, and build a bonfire to welcome him.
 They celebrate into the night.
 The next day, a newspaper reports, the “whole Town met in a Body and waited on his Excellency at the Palace with a congratulatory Address, to which he returned a very polite Answer.”